lambdageek/cppguide-wip/cppguide.md

 Specifically, a header should have [header guards](#The__define_Guard) and include all other headers it needs.

 Prefer placing the definitions for template and inline functions in the same file as their declarations.
-The definitions of these constructs must be included into every `.cc` file that uses them, or the program may fail to link in some build configurations.
+The definitions of these constructs must be included into every `.cpp` file that uses them, or the program may fail to link in some build configurations.
 If declarations and definitions are in different files, including the former should transitively include the latter.
-Do not move these definitions to separately included header files (`-inl.h`); this practice was common in the past, but is no longer allowed.
+Do not move these definitions to separately included header files (`-inl.h`); this practice was common in some projects in the past, but is not allowed in Mono.

 As an exception, a template that is explicitly instantiated for all relevant sets of template arguments, or that is a private implementation